alpeware/jaq-http/README.md

 In a cloud-centric, micro-service dominated world, HTTP is the common protocol to communicate between the different components of a system.

-This library is built from the ground up to depend only on Clojure including core.async and fully asynchronous using Java NIO primitives.
+This library is built from the ground up to depend only on Clojure and the JDK 11.

+It's fully asynchronous and leverages an event driven architecture using Java NIO primitives leveraging a Fork Join Worker pool for processing and Clojure's transducers primitives.

 ## Installation